M.Arch. (Post-professional), Ph.D.

 6. Statement of research interest (Post-professional M.Arch.) or Research proposal (Ph.D.)

 Statement of research interest / Post-professional M.Arch. applicants: a one-page statement of research objectives indicating the option chosen and the reasons for that choice.
 Applicants should include a clear description of their research interest, as well as a brief explanation of why they wish to study at McGill University’s School of Architecture.
 Applicants to the Post-professional M.Arch. program are strongly encouraged to become familiar with the research interests of the faculty before submitting an application and may indicate a preference for an advisor.
-If no preference is indicated, an advisor will be assigned prior to Fall registration.
+This information is available on our faculty webpages and through the faculty's publications.
+If no preference is indicated, an advisor will be assigned prior to Fall registration for Urban Design and Housing students and during the Fall term for History and Theory students.

 Research proposal / Ph.D. applicants: a four-page research proposal, as well as a detailed explanation of why and with whom they wish to study at McGill University’s School of Architecture.